James Hardie Industries Announ - GuruFocus.com

-James Hardie Industries plc (ASX: JHX; NYSE: JHX), the world’s #1 producer and marketer of high-performance fiber cement and fiber gypsum building solutions, today announces the appointment of Christian Claus as President Europe.
+James Hardie Industries plc (ASX: JHX; NYSE: JHX), the world’s #1 producer and marketer of high-performance fiber cement and fiber gypsum building solutions, today announces that Anne Lloyd, previously announced as the Chairperson successor on 10 August 2022, has been officially appointed as the Chairperson, effective 3 November 2022 Dublin time.

-Mr. Claus joins James Hardie as President Europe from a successful leadership career in large global industrial B2B and B2B2C businesses.
+Commenting on the announcement, outgoing Chairperson Michael Hammes said, “Having served as Chairman of the James Hardie Board of Directors for over 15 years, it now gives me great pleasure to be able to pass on this important role and responsibility to someone the caliber of Anne Lloyd.
+Anne and I have worked together closely over the last few months to fully transition the Chairperson responsibilities.
+I would like to congratulate Anne Lloyd on her appointment as Chairperson and I wish her the very best.”

-Mr. Claus most recently served as Vice President for West Europe, South Europe and Africa of Tarkett, a global leader of floor and wall coverings headquartered in Paris, France, with over 12,500 employees.
-Mr. Claus was operating in a variety of Vice President roles at Tarkett since January 2018.
+Commenting on her formal appointment, Ms. Lloyd said, “I am grateful and thrilled to have the opportunity to take on this critical role as Chairperson of the James Hardie Board of Directors.
+Mike has done such a great job serving as a steward of this company for the past 15 years and I look forward to leading our Board as we work closely with our strong executive leadership team to help ensure James Hardie drives continued success and value for our shareholders.”

 Forward-Looking Statements